J0JayKay/SoC_Design_and_Planning_VSD/README.md

 docker
 ```

 3. Now that we have entered the shell of the container, we run openLANE.
-OpenLANE can be run in two modes: autonomous or interactive. we run openLANE in interactive mode by running the script:
+OpenLANE can be run in two modes: autonomous or interactive.
+Interactive lets you go step-by-step, autonomous automates the intermediary steps.
+We run openLANE in interactive mode here by running the script:
 ```
 ./flow.tcl -interactive
 ```